 What Scout offers 13 “Helpin’ Out” events a year in the Puget Sound region.
 The majority of these are open to the public so anyone can join in planting native trees, removing invasive plants, and restoring salmon habitat.
 Some of this work is done on private property, and others with our partners on public lands.
 All of it helps make more Chinook salmon for the whales to eat.
 Learn more about how these events help salmon in the Learn Section.
 Scroll down to see a list of all our upcoming Helpin' Out Events.
 We provide all the tools and equipment!
 We just need your help to make a difference.

 Volunteer to improve habitat!
-Portions of Bothell’s largest park, the former Wayne Golf Course, are a migratory corridor for Chinook salmon.
+Portions of Bothell’s largest park, the former Wayne Golf Course, are a migratory corridor for Chinook salmon in the Sammamish River.

 Visit the link below to learn more about the salmon habitat restoration sites and projects we're currently working on in the urban Puget Sound region.
 This report outlines the planting projects completed by volunteers at 13 Helpin' Out events in 2018 - 2019.